 8. Moriones Festival (March 25-31)

 Those who wish to indulge in a truly memorable holy experience may head over to Marinduque for the Moriones Festival.
-The festival goers wearing morion masks could be traced loitering on the streets during the Holy Week.
+The festival goers wear M masks can be found loitering on the streets during the Holy Week.
 Morion masks are wooden creations that are meant to look like Roman soldiers.
+The festival is usually a tribute of the half-blind soldier Longinus who pierced Jesus on the ribs.
+It is believed that when he used the spear, some blood drops fell into his eyes restoring his sight.
+Due to this experience, the soldier accepted Christianity.
+The festival sees people dressed as soldiers and the crucifixion is enacted which is witnessed by all.
+With such posh and pomp, this festival is considered as among the top 10 festivals in Philippines.

 - Apart from morions, Holy Week celebrations in Marinduque also include flagellants like the ones in Pampanga.